 Richmond crash sends 4 to the hospital

-RICHMOND – A head-on collision of two vehicles along Route 12 in Richmond sent four people to the hospital, two of whom were airlifted with serious injuries.
+RICHMOND – A head-on collision involving two vehicles along Route 12 in Richmond sent four people to the hospital, two of which had to be airlifted with serious injuries.

 A third passenger in the SUV was taken to Centegra Hospital – McHenry for treatment for less severe injuries, Gallas said.

 Officials also quickly extinguished an engine fire in a sedan involved in the crash.
-The driver, a male in his 60s, also was taken to Centegra in McHenry, Gallas said.
+The driver, a male in his 60s, also was taken to Centegra in McHenry for treatment, Gallas said.

 – Stephen Di Benedetto